HuiJun/BedrockOpenWebUI/README.md

 This is where I keep my docker compose yaml for running an AWS Bedrock backed OpenWebUI.
 What else do you want?
 Oh an explanation?

+This is a Open WebUI deployment that has a Bedrock Access Gateway, local Ollama server, SearxNG server, and a shared Valkey server.
+The only environment variables needed are the AWS credentials for the Bedrock Access Gateway.

 ## User Guide
 ### Environment variables
 *NOTE: Values exported are the default values*